 Have you ever heard anyone accuse Jacob of being the Dr. Jekyll and Mr. Hyde of the Bible?
 This way of looking at Jacob was brought to my attention recently.
 A very strange description of one who has such a significant role in Scripture.

 Consider these facts: We see a constant struggle of good versus evil.
-He rises up, yet falls short of his goals.
-His life is one constant battle between two natures: one earth bound and the other filled with divine intentions.
+He rises, yet falls short of his goals.
+His life is one constant battle between two natures: one earthbound and the other filled with divine intentions.

-No one is able to describe his life in a single word.
+No one can describe his life in a single word.
 It is certainly appropriate to speak of Abraham as a man of faith or Joseph as a person of purity.
-But it does not seem possible to summarize Jacob’s many sided life into one word unless it would be the word “inconsistent.”
+But it does not seem possible to summarize Jacob’s many-sided life into one word unless it would be the word “inconsistent.”

-His early years present a vivid picture of this inconsistency.
+His early years present a vivid picture of these inconsistencies.
 He was a cheat - having cheated both his father and brother.
 Yet, he constantly tried to do better.